Why computer generated imagery is going to take over the place of traditional photo shoots.

 May 18, 2020 · 10 minutes read

-This article is the beginning of a series designed and written for marketing and sales professionals who would like to gain insight into the technical challenges of leaving behind the traditional way of marketing material creation and switching to the 3D approach.
-Computer graphics is a complex topic and the goal of this series is to give enough technical details to allow for the right business decisions, however, do not overwhelm the reader with unnecessary details or mathematical equations.
+This article is the beginning of a series designed and written for marketing and sales professionals who would like to gain insight into the technical challenges of leaving behind the traditional way of marketing material creation by switching to the 3D approach.
+Computer graphics is a complex topic and the goal of this series is to give enough technical background to allow for appropriate business decisions, while also not overwhelming the reader with unnecessary details or mathematical equations.

 When manufacturers create a new product, they then need to create marketing material in order to generate consumer interest.
 This can include pictures, videos, press releases and brochures amongst others.
 Regardless of which options they decide on, they will almost 100% of the time create professional photographs.
 On the surface this does not seem like much of a problem.
 Photography is a well established and well understood technology with what appears to be no competition in terms of image creation.
 However, this lack of competition and reliance on the current state-of-the-art is what makes it so difficult to see the serious limitations and inefficiencies that exist within the product photography process.

 As you dig a little deeper, it becomes clear that several distinct problems appear within every product photo shoot.
 When a manufacturer devises a new product and decides to take it to market, the very first thing it must do is create a physical version.
 Knowing that they cannot sell the product without photography, their marketing director must then find a location, book a photographer, find a crew of assistants, rent and transport accessories to the studio, travel to the studio with their stylist and then execute on the marketing concept that took two months to draw up.
 The execution of the photo shoot can then take from one to three days to complete.
 Once everything is organized, companies must transport the chosen products from their manufacturing facility often in Asia to a photo studio in Europe or North America, which can take a month, or more.